The best UK credit cards for airport lounge access in 2020

 This is one of our favourite cards if you are new to the points and miles game.

 Even if you don’t have elite status with any airline, this card comes with two airport lounge visit passes each year.
-The visits must be made in the Lounge Club network, which boasts more than 700 lounges worldwide.
+The visits must be made in the Priority Pass network, which boasts more than 700 lounges worldwide.
 Member lounges include the No1 Lounges at London Gatwick (LGW) and Plaza Premium lounges at Heathrow Airport (LHR), among others.

 Getting lounge access is simpler than you may think.
 With credit cards, you don’t need to be flying in a premium cabin or have elite status in order to rest comfortably before your flight.
 These are a few of our favourite cards for lounge access.
 Now, you just have to find your favourite lounge.